akash251/CleanArchitecture-Compose-QuotesApp/README.md

 - Retrofit for making network request
 - Room for caching the response from api calls
 - Dagger hilt for dependency injection
-- Flow for exposing data into ui elements
+- Flow for handling stream of data